It was nice talking to you this week! We will defeat The Great Old One together at some point.

 It’s not very good.
 Feels like I was trying to explain things too much even though this was a “nightmare”.
 But it does fit with what I remember, as I remember that the dream (circa late 2001) involved me waking up in a bedroom and seeing the sides of the room on fire.
 It was spreading very slowly, and as I opened the door to the corridor outside, I could see parts of the corridor on fire as well.
 I don’t remember where the dream went from there, but that part of the dream is something I can recall, especially now that I’ve seen this description.

 Anyway, as said, this is a MUSH that I remember fondly and credit for helping me develop my writing chops, although I was terrible back then and only slightly better today.
 Practice made perfect though, and it was very a formative experience for me.
 Although most of my remaining snippets and descriptions are from the 2004 version of the MUSH, the house itself was basically unchanged from the 2001 version, and I did pull out some choice snippets from both versions that I still had with me to try to paint the sort of atmosphere that the house itself meant to me.
-I have put all this on a separate page and linked it to my Shuddering Library section.
+I have put all this on a separate page and linked it to my Jumbled Letters section of the blog.
 It’s really long.

 Last Year’s Entry #22

 My corresponding diary entry from last year is My Diary #024.
 This was published on Oct 03 2021.

 Here we see a mention of a “scanned documents page on the blog” that I wanted to set up but had not done so at that time.
 I have gotten around to this by now, of course — there are two in fact, but it’s mostly this A Stack of Papers page with some longer-form stuff going to this Shuddering Library page instead.
 Yay blog progress.